-Use is not recommended for infants, children, or teenagers.
+Use is not recommended for infants or children.
 However, levofloxacin injection may be used in children 6 months of age and older to treat plague and to prevent an anthrax infection after a possible exposure.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of levofloxacin injection in the elderly.
 However, elderly patients are more likely to have age-related tendon disorders (including tendon rupture) and kidney, liver, or heart problems, which may require caution and an adjustment in the dose for patients receiving levofloxacin injection.